bdimitrovski/cypress-healthcheck/README.md

 [How to setup incoming slack webhooks](https://api.slack.com/incoming-webhooks)

 This demo uses the [Vue.js HN clone](https://vue-hn.herokuapp.com/top) and `mocha-spec-json-output-reporter` to output and process the test results.
-Feel free to use any other [reporter](https://docs.cypress.io/guides/tooling/reporters.html)
+Feel free to use any other [reporter](https://docs.cypress.io/guides/tooling/reporters.html) you like.

 ## Usage